Meet the JumpShift team

 She has extensive experience in the design, delivery, management and evaluation of leadership development programmes, and training facilitators, coaches and mentors.
 Working with a range of organisations in the public and private sectors she has successfully enabled senior managers to achieve dramatic growth in their leadership capability with associated organisational results.

-She holds a BSc (Joint Honours), Post Graduate qualifications in both Education and Management, and is currently completing a Masters degree focused on coaching and the psychology of peak performance.
+She holds a BSc (Joint Honours), Post Graduate qualifications in both Education and Management, and has recently completed a Masters degree focused on coaching and the psychology of peak performance.

 In her spare time Anna can usually be found in or on the water, up a mountain or preferably sliding down it.